You’re a giant aerospace company pursuing a defense contract potentially worth $100 billion: so, what’s your lobbying budget for that?

 The military’s decade-long push to replace its tankers will now move to Capitol Hill, where lawmakers will have to decide whether to ratify Boeing’s award, rescind it, or divide it between the two companies.

 Readers come away with a full, if depressing, picture of how two companies vied for a hefty defense contract in what became, in the Journal’s telling, “one of Washington’s longest-running and most contentious lobbying wars.”
 Politico, too, led with lobbying (“millions spent” in a “bitter battle”) in its report on the tanker contract.
 The Washington Post mentioned, in passing, “contentious jockeying and millions of dollars spent on advertising and lobbying by the two companies” (and another mention, further along, of “fierce lobbying” involved), but provided no details or dollar figures.
 And the New York Times?
-No mention of lobbying at all.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+No mention of lobbying at all.Liz Cox Barrett is a writer at CJR.
 Tags: defense contracting, Liz Cox Barrett, lobbying, National Journal, The New York Times